 The way forward is among us.
 Let’s open our hearts and find it together.

-Shelby is a family man that loves spending time camping and hiking with his beautiful wife Samaya and their french bulldog, Penny.
-While not reading or writing, he enjoys running, yoga and training Brazilian jiu-jitsu.
+Shelby is also a family man that loves spending time camping and hiking with his beautiful wife Samaya and their french bulldog, Penny.
+While not reading or writing, he enjoys running, yoga and Brazilian jiu-jitsu.